A bijection between edges of the Tur\'an graph and irreducible elements in the dominance order lattice: Some statistics on

 \section{Some statistics on $\mi_n^p$}

-The bijection $\Psi_n^p$ from Section \ref{sec:bij} allows us to express statistics on $\Psi_n^p(a,b)$ easily in terms of $a$ and $b$.
-It therefore gives a method to compute the average value of statistics.
-In this section we give an illustration of this method on three statistics: the number of parts, the first part and the number of weak records.
+In this section we use the bijection $\Psi_n^p$ to study some statistics on the set $\mi_n^p$.
+We illustrate the utility of this bijection by computing the average value of three statistics: $\texttt{parts}$, $\texttt{first}$ and $\texttt{wrec}$, that count respectively the number of parts, the first part and the number of weak records.
+The statistics $\texttt{parts}$ and $\texttt{first}$ are studied in \cite{malandro,chinn-heu} on $\mathbb{F}_n^p$, and the statistic $\texttt{wrec}$ is studied in \cite{knof-mans} on the set of all compositions.
+In particular, we compare our results on $\mi_n^p$ to the ones of \cite{malandro,chinn-heu,knof-mans} on larger sets of compositions.
 We start with a lemma computing some sums over $E(\mathcal{T}_n^p)$.

 \begin{lemma} For a given $p\geq 2$ we have as $n\to\infty$

 \end{lemma} \begin{proof} First, let us compute the sum without the congruence constraint.

 Similarly,